Ahaanv19/Ahaan_2025/_posts/2024-11-7-sprint3journey.md

 <div class="section">
         <h2>Performance</h2>
         <p>This was another one of my weakest areas, scoring only 50%.
-I really do understand iterations and loops, it was just me not reading the question correctely and forgeting a bit of the structure of iterations</p>
+I do understand iterations and loops, it was just me not reading the question correctly and forgetting a bit of the structure of iterations</p>
     </div>

 <div class="section">
         <h2>Example Mistakes</h2>
         <ul>
-            <li><strong>Mistake 1:</strong> Q56: This question I got incorrect because I forgot that iterations start at 0, not 1, so twenty times would go to 19, if we include 0.</li>
+            <li><strong>Mistake 1:</strong> Q56: This question I got incorrect because I forgot that iterations start at 0, not 1, so twenty times would go to 19 if we include 0.</li>
         </ul>
     </div>